 The Capital One® Venture® Rewards Credit Card is an extremely useful card for very flexible travel.
 These miles are fixed in value at 1 cent per point, so while they don’t have the huge potential value of some airline miles, you do get a large amount of flexibility when using them and don’t ever have to worry about “blackout dates.”

-Bonus Information: Earn 50,000 Venture® miles after making $3,000 in purchases within the first 3 months of account opening.
-There is a $95 annual fee, but it is waived the first 12 months the account is open.
+Bonus Information: Earn 50,000 Venture® miles after making $3,000 in purchases within the first 3 months of account opening OR earn 100,000 bonus miles (total) when you spend $20,000 on purchases in the first 12 months from account opening.
+There is a $95 annual fee.

 Additional Noteworthy Benefits and Review:

 You earn 2 Venture® miles for every purchase made and the miles never expire as long as your card account is active; there are also no foreign transaction fees when using this card internationally.

 The 50,000 bonus miles plus the 6,000 miles you earn for the $3,000 in spending (2x) = 56,000 miles worth $560 of statement credits when redeeming miles using the Purchase Eraser® to offset a “travel” expense.
 If you go for the 100K mile bonus, you’ll end up with 112,000 miles worth $1,120.

 It is incredibly easy to use these miles!
 Just simply use this card to pay for your travel expense.
 Nobody knows or cares you have “miles.”
 You then log into your Capital One online account, go to the rewards section and you’ll see the travel expense listed as available to redeem your miles for full value.
 You even have up to 90 days after the fact to earn more miles and then retroactively redeem them!